kura-labs-org/DEPLOY03_TEST/README.md

     return 'Error: Arguments must be an integer or float'

 ```
 11. Since the multiply function has been added to the calc library, our tests should now pass when Jenkins runs them.
-Remember to push the finished code to the repo on Github.
+Remember to push the finished code to the repo on Github!
     ![Successful Test Implementation](success_after_test.png)